Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations

 \section{Abstract}

 We study the stability and instability of periodic traveling waves for Korteweg-de Vries type equations with fractional dispersion and related, nonlinear dispersive equations.
-We show that a local constrained minimizer for a suitable variational problem is nonlinearly stable to period preserving perturbations.
-We then discuss when the associated linearized equation admits solutions exponentially growing in time.
-The proof uses variational properties of the equation.
+We show that a local constrained minimizer for a suitable variational problem is nonlinearly stable to period preserving perturbations, provided that the associated linearized operator enjoys a Jordan block structure.
+We then discuss when the linearized equation admits solutions exponentially growing in time.